University-at-Buffalo-SEDS/PICO-FI/SPI_PROTOCOL.md

 ## Transfer Format

-Each Linux SPI transaction is exactly one `258` byte framed transfer:
+Each SPI request/response frame is encoded as `header + payload`:

-- byte `0`: magic
+- byte `0`: request magic
+- byte `1`: response/sync magic
-- byte `1`: payload length `N`
+- bytes `2..3`: payload length `N`, little-endian `u16`
-- bytes `2..(2+N)`: payload
+- bytes `4..(4+N)`: payload
-- remaining bytes: zero padding

 Constants:

+- maximum frame buffer: `260`
-- frame size: `258`
+- header size: `4`
 - max payload: `256`
 - request data magic: `0xA5`
 - request command magic: `0xA6`
 - response data magic: `0x5A`
 - response command magic: `0x5B`

+Data frames use the sync pair `0xA5 0x5A`.
+Command frames use `0xA6 0x5B`.

-One Pico response is returned on the same full-duplex transfer, or on a later poll if the response is queued.
+One Pico response is returned on the same full-duplex transaction, or on a later poll if the response is queued.
+The Pico stages only the active `header + payload_len` bytes; host tools may still clock a larger poll transaction when they do not know the queued response length in advance.

 ## Semantics